scorecard course development 8

 All courses are built upon specific program competencies and Course Learning Outcomes (CLOs) that are published on the School’s web site.
 Each course syllabus clearly states the competencies and CLOs associated with the course.
 Assignments are directly linked to the applicable CLO(s).

 As instructors plan their classes and develop their syllabi, they determine which Core Competencies (Program Learning Outcomes) their classes address, and this information appears on each course syllabus.
-Multiple sections of a single course share the same Core Competencies (Program Learning Outcomes), agreed upon by the course instructors, with guidance by the assigned full-time faculty members who provide leadership for specific course clusters.
-Each course cluster encompasses a group of related courses under the leadership of three to five full-time faculty members with expertise in these areas.
-To view the course clusters and associated full-time faculty leads, as well as a list of all courses in each cluster, view this web page.
+Multiple sections of a single course share the same Core Competencies (Program Learning Outcomes), agreed upon by the course instructors, with guidance by the assigned full-time faculty members who provide leadership for specific core course clusters.

 In addition to defined Core Competencies (Program Learning Outcomes), each course has specific Course Learning Outcomes (CLOs).
 Each assignment is linked to the CLOs that the particular assignment fulfills, with this information indicated on each course syllabus.
 All sections of a single course share common Course Learning Outcomes, although individual instructors have the freedom to meet those objectives through their own assignments and class activities.
 To help instructors establish CLOs for their courses, link CLOs to assignments, and indicate those links on their syllabi, we developed a tutorial that guides instructors through this process.
 New faculty members learn about developing CLOs in the Teaching Online course.